Terraform Plan

 Terraform, created by HashiCorp, is a powerful Infrastructure as Code (IaC) tool that allows teams to define, provision, and manage infrastructure in a declarative and automated way.
 The Terraform workflow is typically summarized in three main steps:

-→ Initialization (download providers, modules, set up backend).terraform plan
+- terraform init→ Initialization (download providers, modules, set up backend).

-→ Execution plan (preview what changes will be made).terraform apply
+- terraform plan→ Execution plan (preview what changes will be made).

 What is terraform plan?